Associate in Science

 Rockland Community College’s Nursing program prepares students for a career as a Registered Nurse.
 Students complete required nursing course work as well as the general education courses required for students who want to continue their education at a four-year institution.

-Students must consult the current Nursing Program Guide for a detailed program description and explanation of admission, progression, graduation, licensing and other program requirements.
-The Nursing Program Guide is available online on the Rockland Community College nursing webpage.
+For a detailed program description and explanation of admission, progression, graduation, and other program requirements.
+Information is available on the RCC Nursing webpage www.sunyrockland.edu/go/nursing.